senna1128/senna1128.github.io/content/service/referee.md

 - IMA Journal of Numerical Analysis
 - Mathematics of Operations Research
 - Mathematical Programming
+- Computational Optimization and Applications
+- Journal of Optimization Theory and Applications
 - SIAM Journal on Scientific Computing
 - SIAM Journal on Optimization
 - Journal of Computational and Graphical Statistics